atifkarim/random_solution/docs/training_testing_yolo.md

 ### Make YOLO format text file

-- Cloned the repo from https://github.com/ManivannanMurugavel/YOLO-Annotation-Tool .
+- Required Git Repository is [here](https://github.com/ManivannanMurugavel/YOLO-Annotation-Tool).
 - Here, you will see two folder - `Images` and `Labels`.
 These 2 are main folders.
 - In 'Images' folder keep all of your RGB images(whole image, not crop) in the specific folder.
 For example, you have images of 10 classes.
 So, make `001,002,......,0010` folder and keep the corresponding images in the respective folder.
 - Now, keep the annotated text file in the Labels folder as the same way you have kept files and folders in the `Images` folder.